Neuronal Tumors

 In 3 days, without leaving home.

-The most common manifestations are epileptic seizures and headaches.
-Other neurological manifestations may also appear.
+The symptoms that may appear depend on the location of the tumour.
+The most frequent manifestations are epileptic seizures and headaches.
+Other neurological manifestations may also occur.

 The most common symptoms are: